Organization, Powers & Maps

 The Ocean Highway and Port Authority is governed by five elected commissioners representing the five voting districts of Nassau County.
 They serve staggered four year terms.

 The Port Authority was originally chartered in 1941 as a body politic and corporate and a subdivision of the State of Florida having a corporate title of Fernandina Port Authority.
 The name was changed in 1961 to Ocean Highway and Port Authority.
 As the Port’s governing body, the Port Authority has policy-making, budgeting and general oversight responsibilities for all port activities.
-The Port Authority employs Nassau Terminals, LLC, a private port operator company, to manage, market, and administer the port under the terms of an Operating Agreement dated October 19, 2018.
+The Port Authority employs Nassau Marine Terminal, a private port operator company, to manage, market, and administer the port under the terms of an Operating Agreement dated October 19, 2018.

 The Port Authority does not have authority to tax and does not pay taxes.
 Why is this?
 The OHPA was created by a government entity (Florida Legislature) to serve the citizens of Florida as a "Special District" of the government.
 Special Districts are not for profit, and therefore cannot generate a taxable profit.
 In essence, the state government would be taxing itself if Special Districts like the OHPA paid taxes.